 4. Cautiously swaddle your baby

 Swaddling means wrapping your baby in a garment or cloth.
 Swaddling your baby is a great way to help him sleep better.
-But when you have swaddled you baby place him on his back in the crib.
+But when you have swaddled your baby, place him on his back in the crib.
 Also, make sure that all the ends are snugly tucked in.

 5. Crib checklist

-Here are some points to keep in mind when you set you infant’s crib:
+Here are some points to keep in mind when you set your infant’s crib: